-4. Subject to any further restrictions in the following conditions the development hereby approved shall be carried out in complete accordance with the findings and mitigation measures contained in the applicant's Environmental Statement November 2005 and updated by supplementary documents dated January 2006 and April 2006.
+4. Unless otherwise agreed in writing with the LPA (after taking account of any additional environmental information and subject to any further restrictions in the following conditions the development hereby approved shall be carried out in complete accordance with the findings and mitigation measures contained in the applicant's Environmental Statement, June 2007 and the flood risk assessment as updated August 2007.